drei01/pricing-saas/content/_index.md

                     Pricing Pages
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
                     Pricing Pages can be embedded anywhere on your website.
 You can change pricing at any time without every writing any code.
-Customize the design to match your brand and make changes when ever you want.
-This really is the fastest way to implement Stripe Checkout.
+Customize the design to match your brand and make changes whenever you want.
+This is the fastest way to implement Stripe Checkout.
                 </p>
             </div>
             <div class="order-1 md:order-2 col-span-2 xl:col-span-3">